 At the highest level, supplemental IP 95003, “Supplemental Inspection Response to Action Matrix Column 4 (Multiple/Repetitive Degraded Cornerstone) Inputs,” is intended to determine the breadth and depth of safety, organizational, and programmatic issues.
 This supplemental procedure is more diagnostic than indicative and includes reviews of programs and processes not inspected as part of the baseline inspection program.
 While the procedure does allow for focus to be applied to areas where performance issues have been previously identified, the procedure requires that some sample reviews be performed for all key attributes of the effected strategic performance areas.
 The rationale behind this is that additional NRC assurance is required to ensure public health and safety, beyond that provided by the baseline inspection program and the PIs at those facilities where significant performance issues have been identified.
 The results of this inspection will aid the NRC in deciding whether additional regulatory actions are necessary to assure public health and safety.
 These additional regulatory actions could include orders, confirmatory action letters, or additional supplemental inspections, as necessary to confirm that corrective actions to the identified performance concerns have been effective.

-Exhibits 4648 provide additional information on the scope and basis for each of the supplemental inspection procedures.
+Exhibits 42, and 46-48 provide additional information on the supplemental inspection program and the scope and basis for each of the supplemental inspection procedures.

 0308.2-05 EVENT RESPONSE